ralph-groupscholar/website/ralph.md

 - Captured a fresh Playwright full-page snapshot of groupscholar.com and verified the live render baseline.
 - Observed a large blank vertical band mid-page in the headless render, suggesting sections are not painting or are collapsing during capture.
 - Drafted next-step ideas to stabilize section visibility, sharpen navigation continuity, and amplify narrative cadence.

+2026-02-06 21:27:16 — Iteration 35
+- Captured a fresh Playwright full-page snapshot of groupscholar.com and verified the live render baseline.
+- Observed a large blank vertical band mid-page in the headless render, suggesting sections are not painting or are collapsing during capture.
+- Drafted next-step ideas focused on stabilizing rendering for headless snapshots and tightening narrative continuity.